orenbenkiki/dynamake/README.rst

 The usage pattern of these utilities is as follows:

-* First, one must initialize :py:attr:`dynamake.application.AppParams.current` with the list of known parameters for the program.
+* First, one must declare all the parameters of all the configured functions by creating :py:attr:`dynamake.application.Param` objects.

-* Typically one then adds all the necessary command line arguments to the program by calling :py:func:`dynamake.application.AppParams.add_to_parser`.
+* Typically one then adds all the necessary command line arguments to the program by calling :py:func:`dynamake.application.Prog.add_to_parser`.
 This registers the ``--config`` flag for loading a configuration file and a per-parameter (``--bar`` in the above example) flag for explicit overrides.

-* After the command line arguments have been parsed, the configuration is finalized using :py:func:`dynamake.application.AppParams.parse_args`.
+* After the command line arguments have been parsed, the configuration is finalized using :py:func:`dynamake.application.Prog.parse_args`.

-To use the finalized :py:attr:`dynamake.application.AppParams.current` configuration, decorate any function with :py:func:`dynamake.application.config`.
+To use the finalized :py:attr:`dynamake.application.Prog` parameters, decorate any function with :py:func:`dynamake.application.config`.
 This will use the configuration to provide default values for each named function argument.
 Calling the functions with an explicit parameter value will ignore the configuration's value.

+One can also use the :py:attr:`dynamake.application.Prog.logger` anywhere in the code.

 .. note::